mlihk/blood-and-bananas-social-game/README.md

   Equally, a player may choose to observe the actions of other players when their tasks are satisfied to their liking.

-  How does TaskManager?Does cs script manage tasks?
+  How does TaskManager?Does CS script manage tasks?
     The task manager script handles the storage of tasks and their addition or removal to each player’s objective window.
 For each update, the script will check if each task needs to be updated by getting its needs update